Finally! Home loans without any genuine savings

 Recently, some lenders have started offering 95% home loans without requiring any proof of savings from the applicant.

-This type of loan is only available to people who are in a strong financial position.
+This type of loan is only available to people who are in a strong financial position, namely you must be able to afford all of your debts at a loaded interest rate and living expenses and have a 10% buffer left over.

 To qualify for this loan, you must meet the following guidelines: